aws/aws-cdk/packages/@aws-cdk/aws-apigatewayv2/README.md

 const clientErrorMetric = stage.metricClientError();
 ```

+Also note that detailed metrics (i.e. metrics for each resource/method combination) may be
+enabled by setting the detailedMetricsEnabled flag to true on a stage.

 ### VPC Link

 Private integrations let HTTP APIs connect with AWS resources that are placed behind a VPC.
 These are usually Application